mas300labs-uofsa/new-notebook/README.md

 This is a template to start a clean notebook without needing to modify the environment for the other notebooks.

 These instructions are specific to the mas300labs-uofsa organization.
+(If you are not in mas300, ignore the 'Owner' parts.)

 Starting from [the main page of this repo](https://github.com/mas300labs-uofsa/new-notebook):
 - click the green button **Use this template**